Fixed-kinetic Neural Hamiltonian Flows for enhanced interpretability and reduced complexity: INTRODUCTION

-Generative models are widely used for sampling high-dimensional probability distributions with applications from molecular biology \cite{lopez2020enhancing} to cosmology \cite{rodriguez2018fast} or medical science \cite{frazer2021disease}.
-Traditional architectures like Generative Adversarial Networks \cite{GANs} have shown impressive results in image generation but since their adversarial loss seeks a saddle point rather than a local minimum, GANs are notoriously hard to train and may suffer from mode-collapse \cite{2017arXiv171204086L,2017arXiv170104862A,2019arXiv190604848B}.
-More robust techniques like Normalizing Flows (NF) were developed \cite{originalNF, NFDensityModeling, NF_for_variational_inference}.
+Generative models are now under growing interest regarding sampling high-dimensional probability distributions with applications from molecular biology \citep{lopez2020enhancing} to cosmology \citep{rodriguez2018fast} or medical science \citep{frazer2021disease}.
+Traditional architectures like Generative Adversarial Networks \citep{GANs} have shown impressive results in image generation but since their adversarial loss seeks a saddle point rather than a local minimum, GANs are notoriously hard to train and may suffer from mode-collapse \citep{2017arXiv171204086L,2017arXiv170104862A,2019arXiv190604848B}.
+More robust techniques like Normalizing Flows (NF) were thus developed \citep{originalNF, NFDensityModeling, NF_for_variational_inference}.
 NF consist in training a neural network to map a simple prior distribution onto the desired target through a chain of invertible transformations.
 They come with interesting characteristics, such as stability and correctness, see for example \cite{reviewNF}.
 The main limitation comes from the design of an invertible function for the mapping.
 In particular, computing the Jacobian determinant in the change of variable formula may be costly.
-Furthermore, while explainability is now under a growing concern within the community \cite{interpretability}, and in particular regarding applications in natural science, the transformation learned by NF models is commonly hard to interpret.
+Also, explainability is now a growing concern within the community \citep{interpretability}, in particular regarding applications in natural science, as the transformation learned by NF models is commonly hard to interpret.